Sagharyp/TikTok_Engagement_Analyzer/README.md

 The analysis will be conducted using both personal data collected directly from TikTok and additional data from external sources that may influence my media consumption:

 ### The Primary Data Source:
-  - Frequency of app usage per day.
+  - Frequency of app usage per day. *(Collected through TikTok app)*
-  - Total hours spent on TikTok daily.
+  - Total hours spent on TikTok daily. *(Collected through TikTok app)*

 ### External Influencing Factors:
   **1. Major Global Events**